Time-reversal symmetry breaking in a square lattice: Introduction

 One way of inhibiting even numbers of moving channels is to deliberately break the model's TR invariance.
 The simplest strategy consists in applying a magnetic field to a spinless electron

 In a two-dimensional space with perpendicular magnetic field the vector potential is given by $\vec{\hat A} = (0,e B \hat{x})$.
 The associated term breaks the parity symmetry since it is not invariant under the change $\vec{x} \rightarrow -\vec{x}$.
 It can therefore be said that neither parity nor TR are independently preserved.
 However, assuming that $U(-\vec{x}) = U(\vec{x})$, it is noticeable that the Hamiltonian is invariant under parity and TR applied {\it simultaneously}.
-In absence of symmetry breaking mechanisms two possibilities arise.
-First, states that are invariant under parity must be invariant under TR too.
-These states compose the system's bulk and are represented by circular orbits in figure \ref{classical_orbits}.
-Second, states that break parity must break TR in such a way that the total state remain unchanged.
-These are the helical trajectories (edge states) on the system's boundary shown also in figure \ref{classical_orbits}.
-In this context, backward-moving states shift from forward-moving states, leaving only one moving channel on each edge and allowing the arising of an energy gap associated with backscattering as other elements of the problem, as for example an electric field or electron-electron collisions, are taken into account.
+In absence of symmetry breaking mechanisms, it is at least possible to build eigenstates that be invariant under the joined effect of both symmetries.
+These states take place both in the bulk and on the edges, as shown in figure \ref{classical_orbits}.
+The interesting thing about the states that develop on the surface is that backward-moving states shift from forward-moving states, leaving only one moving channel on each edge and allowing the arising of an energy gap associated with backscattering as other elements of the problem, as for example an electric field or electron-electron collisions, are taken into account.
 As backscattering channels become sufficiently suppressed, motion on the edges becomes dissipationless.
 As can be seen, the conduction mechanism is rooted in the local breaking of the TR symmetry rather than in quantum interference, since in this example the Hamiltonian is not TR invariant.
 It is known that at low temperatures the transverse conductivity of (\ref{hall}) comes in integer multiples $n$ of $e^2/h$ \cite{thouless,laughlin}.
 This phenomenon is known as the integer quantum Hall effect \cite{sinova}.
 Number $n$ has been shown to correspond to a topological invariant \cite{kohmoto}, which explains the notable robustness of the effect observed in experimental measurements.

 In a topological insulator dissipation channels are displaced just as in the Hall effect, but the role of the magnetic field is taken over by the spin, such that A. In the system's boundary the number of moving channels in one direction is odd.
 And B. The Hamiltonian is TR invariant.
 These facts combined lead to the quantum interference that provokes the state to break TR symmetry and so become conducting \cite{seo,xie}.
 It is often said in this regard that conduction is ``protected'' by the TR symmetry.
 Topological insulators are peculiar in that they can conduct even though their bulk spectra are gaped.